Czech Republic

 Ask for an official document acknowledging your child’s educational attendance in the Czech Republic that will facilitate recognition of the qualifications in Ukraine.
 More information can be found here.

-For subjects that were not covered in the Slovak school, your child will be given an opportunity to take an assessment test in Ukrainian schools.
+For subjects that were not covered in the Czech school, your child will be given an opportunity to take an assessment test in Ukrainian schools.

 Will my educational progress in the Czech Republic be accepted in the Ukrainian educational system?